 Given this, Turkey’s extreme anxiety about a PYD-run statelet on its border looks less irrational—it is not some racist, anti-Kurdish vendetta, but a security concern that any Turkish government, of any ideological character, would share.
 Same with the annoyance Ankara felt when Brett McGurk, the U.S. representative to the anti-IS coalition, met publicly with Polat Can in northern Syria.

 Maybe the PKK should be taken off the terrorism list.
 Maybe the PYD’s authoritarian governance, which inter alia regards information put out without the approval of the PYD Media Center as “an attempt to deliver information to terrorists,” and its dubious methods of warfare, are just prices we have to pay to defeat IS.
-Maybe providing political extremists with weapons to fight jihadists that they use against NATO partners and other assets like Syrian rebels should come with some kind of penalty.
+Maybe providing political extremists with weapons to fight jihadists that they could use against NATO partners was not the wisest idea, and when those weapons are turned on other assets like the vetted Syrian rebels it should come with some kind of penalty.

 There are trade-offs on all points, and supporting the PYD to keep IS out of Kurdish-majority areas is clearly necessary, not least because the PYD have ensured there is no other option.
 But honesty about the PYD is the starting point analytically, even if political front-groups and legal obfuscation is required operationally.